 The Finance Innovation Lab have spent years learning about and unpacking the complex finance system.
 They use this as a basis for building change.
-They do this by understanding the system, networks and organisations which create the culture, regulation and products/services, in order to find leverage points where small changes can lead to large, positive ripple effects across the system.
+Their approach is to understand the system, networks and organisations which create the culture, regulation and products/services.
+This is done in order to find leverage points where small changes can lead to large, positive ripple effects across the system.

 According to London Funders, systems change is defined as ‘addressing the root causes of social problems, which are often intractable and embedded in networks of cause and effect.
 It is an intentional process designed to fundamentally alter the components and structures that cause the system to behave in a certain way.’

-Rather than creating short term change through a series of initiatives, systems change explores the relationships of people and power and understands how they influence structures like regulation, culture and products.
+Rather than creating short term change through a series of initiatives, systems change explores the relationships of people and power.
+It understands how they influence structures like regulation, culture and products.
 Ultimately, if we are to make wide scale change, we need to understand systems thinking as an approach to find solutions to the root cause of issues.

 Robert Pirsig, writer and philosopher, explains the importance of looking at the system:

 ‘If a factory is torn down but the rationality which produced it is left standing, then that rationality will simply produce another factory.
 If a revolution destroys a government, but the systematic patterns of thought that produced that government are left intact, then those patterns will repeat themselves … there’s so much talk about the system.
 And so little understanding.’